What is the Mediterranean refugee crisis?

 Onboard specially equipped ships, MSF teams provide lifesaving emergency care as well as treatment for dehydration, hypothermia, and fuel burns.
 Our teams provide care for patients for days or even weeks before they disembark.
 While the priorities are food, water, rest, and emergency medical care, teams also provide psychological first aid to victims of torture and violence.

 Who are the Mediterranean refugees?

 In 2016 there was an increasing number of unaccompanied children, and MSF teams saw relatively high numbers of pregnant women (around 1 in every 10 women rescued).
 Some women were in the advanced stages of pregnancy and several babies were born on board.

-“I have treated women who were forced into prostitution, kidnapped and raped for months,” said midwife Liza Ramlow.
-The International Organization of Migration (IOM) has reported a nearly 600 percent increase in potential sex trafficking victims arriving in Italy by sea between 2014 and 2017, with most victims arriving from Nigeria.
+“I have treated women who were forced into prostitution, kidnapped, and raped for months,” said midwife Liza Ramlow.
+The International Organization for Migration (IOM) has reported a nearly 600 percent increase in potential sex trafficking victims arriving in Italy by sea between 2014 and 2017, with most victims arriving from Nigeria.
 Of the more than 11,000 Nigerian girls and women who arrived in Italy in 2016, the IOM estimates that roughly 80 percent are likely to be victims of trafficking.